nicholaswilde/recipes/docs/italian/pasta-with-burst-cherry-tomato-sauce.md

 ### Step 1

 FOR THE TOPPING: Heat olive oil in 10-inch skillet over medium heat until shimmering.
-Add capers and rinsed, patted dry, and minced anchovy and cook, stirring frequently, until capers have darkened and shrunk, 3 to 4 minutes.
+Add capers and rinsed, patted dry, and minced [anchovy][1] and cook, stirring frequently, until capers have darkened and shrunk, 3 to 4 minutes.
 Using slotted spoon, transfer caper mixture to paper towel–lined plate; set aside.
 Leave oil in skillet and return skillet to medium heat.
 Add panko, salt, and pepper to skillet and cook, stirring constantly, until panko is golden brown, 4 to 5 minutes.
 Transfer panko to medium bowl.
 Stir in parsley, lemon zest, and reserved caper mixture.

 ### Step 2

 FOR THE PASTA: Bring 4 quarts water to boil in large pot.
-While water is coming to boil, heat olive oil, thinly sliced garlic, and anchovy in large saucepan over medium heat.
+While water is coming to boil, heat olive oil, thinly sliced garlic, and [anchovy][1] in large saucepan over medium heat.
 Cook, stirring occasionally, until anchovies break down and garlic is lightly browned, 4 to 5 minutes.
 Add cherry tomatoes, salt, sugar, and red pepper flakes to saucepan and stir to combine.
 Cover and increase heat to medium-high.
 Cook, without stirring, for 10 minutes.

 ### Step 3